fedora-infra/fedimg/docs/services/ec2.md

 ## Terminology

 This document makes use of a few terms which may be ambiguous or unfamiliar to you.
-This section hopes to avoid confusion.
+This section hopes to alleviate confusion.

 ### Instance